 About the Survey

-The 2013/2014 Towers Watson Staying@Work Survey was completed between May and July 2013 in North America, Latin America, Europe and Asia by a total of 892 employers.
+The 2013/2014 Towers Watson Staying@Work Survey was fielded between May and July 2013 in North America, Latin America, Europe and Asia and completed by a total of 892 employers, including 114 in Canada and 199 in the U.S. The respondents represent all major industry sectors.
+About half of the respondents are multinationals.

 About Towers Watson